Dbquity/OneDriveSharing/README.md

 I am developing a .NET MAUI app that lets people collaborate with others using their cloud storage account and have run into the problem that anonymously sharing a file on OneDrive personal stopped working.
 Since recently, the `shareId` retrieved via the OneDrive REST API can only be used from the same account that shared the item.

-Since this turns out to be a showstopper for my app using OneDrive, I do hope that the set of repro steps below can help resolve the issue :-)
+I hope that the set of repro steps below can help resolve the issue :-)

+> **Observation**
+> The `link.weburl` from the response in step 2 actually shows the file content when opened in a browser that is not logged in to OneDrive.
+> Please see the [last section](#observation-linkweburl-works-without-a-bearer-token) of this file.

 ## Step 1.
 Create a file to share
 On a OneDrive personal account for a.test@dbquity.com that I use for test purposes, I have created a folder, “Test”, that contains a single file, “ToShare.txt”: